ffgtso/ffgt-gln-gw-puppet/README.md

-The 'ffgt_gln_gw::mesh' block will setup a bridge, fastd, batman, ntp, dhcpd, dns (bind9), radvd, bird, bird6 and firewall rules for IPv4 and IPv6.
+The 'ff_gln_gw::mesh' block will setup a bridge, fastd, batman, ntp, dhcpd, dns (bind9), radvd, bird, bird6 and firewall rules for IPv4 and IPv6.
 There are types for setting up monitoring, icvpn, anonymous vpn,